-By design, Fundations Level K sets the goal to efficiently focus on the most complex phonemic awareness skill of phoneme blending and segmentation.
-Research has identified phoneme blending and segmentation as a key skill and the functional value in decoding/reading.
-Phonemic awareness instruction in Level K tunes students into the separate phonemes in a word and develops their understanding that the sounds of spoken language work together to make words (phonemic awareness).
-Although Fundations does not have an activity called "Phonemic Awareness," there are ample oral language exercises that isolate phonemes in a spoken word.
-The skill of isolating phonemes orally first (without letters) in a spoken word is emphasized in the procedure of Echo/Find Words and Dictation activities.
+By design, Fundations® Level K sets as the goal to efficiently focuses on the most complex phonemic awareness skill of phoneme blending and segmentation which research identifies as the key skill and the functional value in decoding/reading.
+Phonemic awareness instruction in Level K tunes students into the separate phonemes in a word and develops their understanding that sounds of spoken language work together to make words (phonemic awareness).
+Although Fundations doesn't name an activity "Phonemic Awareness," the oral language exercises of isolating phonemes in a spoken word are ample.
+The skill of isolating phonemes orally first (without letters) in a spoken word is emphasized in the procedure of Echo/Find Words and Dictation Activities.
 During these activities students first hear the word and must segment the sounds using the Wilson® finger tapping technique to analyze, segment, and clarify words into phonemes.
-Several words are studied with each lesson which help students recognize when a specified phoneme is added, changed, or removed (phoneme manipulation).
-Fundations spends some (but not extensive) time dedicated to lower-level PA skills (i.e., rhyming, alliteration, syllable awareness, and onset-rime).
-Even so, these activities are included in Make it Fun, Word Play, and Storytime activities in the standard lesson.
-The Home Support Packet and additional activities available on the Fundations Learning Community offer additional activities.
+Several words are studied with each lesson which helps students recognize when a specified phoneme is added, changed, or removed (phoneme manipulation).
+Fundations spends some (but not extensive) time dedicated to lower-level PA skills (i.e., rhyming, alliteration, syllable awareness, onset-rime).
+Even so, these activities are included in Make it Fun, Word Play, and Storytime activities in the standard lesson as well as with the Home Support Packet and additional activities provided on the Fundations companion website.
 The Sound Search books in the Geodes® Level K Library also provides practice with identifying pictures that begin with the sound that was orally produced.